PX4/PX4-user_guide/en/contribute/git_examples.md

 Either you clone the repository or you go in the submodule directory and follow the same procedure as in [Contributing code to PX4](#contributing_code).

 ## Do a PR for a submodule update
-This is required after you have done a PR for a submodule X repository and the bug-fix / feature-add is in the current master of submodule X. Since the Firmware still points to a commit before your update, a submodule pull request is required such that the submodule used by the Firmware points to the newest commit.
+This is required after you have done a PR for a submodule X repository and the bug-fix / feature-add is in the current main of submodule X. Since the Firmware still points to a commit before your update, a submodule pull request is required such that the submodule used by the Firmware points to the newest commit.
 ```sh
 cd Firmware
 ```